Skip to article frontmatterSkip to article content

 let us just outline that

-So your first task is to search for one of these packages (xcover seems the most efficient one), install it, and read the basics about how to use it
+So your first task is to search for one of these packages - xcover seems the most efficient one, install it, and read the basics about how to use it; for example, use it to solve the problem above.

 application to pentominoes